-Mr Cronin has 33 years' experience in executive positions with some of the largest international companies in the oil and gas industry.
+Mr Cronin has 34 years' experience in executive positions with some of the largest international companies in the oil and gas industry.
 He retired from the position of Director, Corporate Strategy and Planning, Woodside Petroleum Ltd in October 2003 after 23 years of service.
 Key responsibilities during four years in this job included mergers and acquisitions, strategy and business planning, portfolio management (economics), and external affairs.

 Other roles at Woodside included Director, Northern Australian Gas Projects and prior to that General Manager, Human Resources, IT and Corporate Affairs.
 Prior to joining Woodside in 1980, Chris spent 9 years with BP Australia Ltd in Marketing and personnel/industrial relations roles in both Victoria and W.A.
-Chris is a founding investor in IOG.
+Chris is a founding investor in Incremental Oil and Gas.

-Current appointments in addition to IOG are:
+Current appointments in addition to Incremental Oil and Gas are:

-- Deputy Chairman, Indian Pacific Ltd, owner and operator of the West Coast Eagles Football Club - Chairman of the David Wirrpanda Foundation, a not-for-profit trust which provides assistance for the development of indigenous youth.
+• Chairman of the David Wirrpanda Foundation, a not-for-profit trust which provides assistance for the development of indigenous youth.